California law allows you to recover lost wages in

-An experienced injury lawyer can help a potential plaintiff determine how long he or she has eligibility to sue for lost earnings in California.
+An experienced injury lawyer can help you determine how long you have eligibility to sue for lost earnings in California.

-California law requires personal injury plaintiffs to prove the amount of the earnings they claim to have lost.3.
+California law requires you to prove the amount of the earnings you claim to have lost.3

 When the injury is for a relatively short, fixed period of time, the calculation is fairly straightforward.

-But if the plaintiff was due for a raise or paid based on performance, it may require the testimony of a forensic accounting or occupational expert.
+Though if you were due for a raise or paid based on performance, it may require the testimony of a

 A jury may also award prejudgment interest on lost wages of any kind, though it is not required to do so.4